 This statistical difference demonstrates that a medication works.
 Just to make sure that the results of one study are not a fluke, multiple RCTs that replicate or repeat the results are typically needed.
 For many CAMs, there have not been sufficient well-designed studies including enough people to determine with any confidence that the CAM being studied works.
 (This is not true for all CAMs, so check individual treatments to see what the study results show.)

 RCTs are needed to provide evidence that there is a real difference in effectiveness between a medication or placebo to avoid the placebo effect.
 Placebo effect is something that is seen in studies, where a certain percentage of patients who get placebo instead of active treatment will experience an improvement.
 It may be their belief that they are receiving real treatment, or their confidence in their doctor, or just the power of positive thinking, but results from studies show that in some patients, placebo treatment results in a real, measurable health improvement.

-Because of placebo effect and because of the rising popularity of CAMs, the US NIH established the National Center for Complementary and Alternative Medicine (NCCAM) to promote the systematic study and dissemination of study results of various CAM approaches.
+Because of placebo effect and because of the rising popularity of CAMs, the U.S. National Institutes of Health established the National Center for Complementary and Alternative Medicine (NCCAM) to promote the systematic study and dissemination of study results of various CAM approaches.